eed3si9n/herding-cats/docs/07/a.md

 ```

-To construct a `State` value, you pass in the state transition function into `State.apply`.
+To construct a `State` value, you pass the state transition function to `State.apply`.

 ```scala
 object State {